NBIA Fellowship programme is a national collaborative venture, which the academy team are leading on.

 NBIA Breast Radiology Fellow 2019/20 at King’s College Hospital London

 I was trained in BJ Government Medical College in Pune, India and completed my degree in radiology in 2017.
 I worked as a junior consultant for two years after that.
 Like most of the radiologists in my country, I was reporting everything that was on my day list but I always felt I would be more comfortable doing some subspecialty which would help me call out things with more confidence, as three years’ training was not sufficient to report complex scans in all modalities.

 I was not sure though what subspecialty would suit me best.
 MSK, neurology and IR are the only subspecialties available in India and there was saturation in all of them.
 Breast on the other hand is still in its infancy.
 The demand is increasing with increased cancer in India, but there is no training system in place with regards to it yet.

 I stumbled upon the advertisement for this fellowship on NHS jobs.
 Since it was led by HEE and NBIA, it gave me assurance that I would be able to get a good training in breast imaging, as the UK has the oldest screening system with protocols and equipment in place to provide an excellent training.

 Working in the NHS has always been my dream as it is an envy of the world!
 I would encourage all aspiring breast radiologists to consider this fellowship if you wish to either consolidate your training or learn it from scratch.
 The curriculum can be modified as per your expectations so that you can get the maximum benefit out of it.

-NBIA breast radiology fellowship programme is an excellent opportunity for talented trainees to realise their full potential whilst the programme ensures that all our fellows receive a comprehensive training programme which equips them to face the challenges of a modern breast imaging world
+NBIA breast radiology fellowship is an excellent opportunity for talented trainees to realise their full potential.
+This dedicated programme ensures that all our fellows receive a well rounded, comprehensive training and equips them with all the essential elements to tackle the challenges of a modern breast imaging world